 Immediately before the operation, you will be taken to the anaesthetic room or operating room to have the anaesthetic.
 The type of anaesthetic depends on the type of surgery, your health and, to some extent, your preference.
 It may include:

 - General anaesthesia – in the operating theatre, your anaesthetist administers the general anaesthetic (usually with an injection into a vein in the back of the hand) to render you unconscious.
 Remember, your anaesthetist will be dressed in theatre uniform and not ordinary clothes, so they may be hard to recognise.
 Your anaesthetist is responsible for constantly watching over your breathing, pulse and blood pressure during your operation.
-The type and length of operation you have may mean you have an intravenous drip inserted while you are still under the anaesthetic.

 - Local anaesthesia – is generally reserved for small and simple procedures.
 For example, you may have an injection of local anaesthetic into the skin around a cut before it is stitched.
 Only the immediate area surrounding the injection is numbed.